This patient chose round saline implants, inserted through an axillary incision of armpit, to compliment her small frame.View Patient Details

 In summary, all of the FDA studies led researchers to conclude that silicone breast implants did not cause any kind of disease.
 Studies showed that there was no greater incidence of any type of disease in women with silicone breast implants compared to the general female population.
 Silicone implants were determined to be medically safe.

-Dr. Rodriguez is very experienced with silicone implants
+I am very experienced with silicone implants

 Who are typical candidates for the breast augmentation procedure?